 Find Cheap Homeowners Insurance Quotes in Your Area

-Mine subsidence insurance is a niche insurance policy covering the damage to your home caused by a movement of land triggered by a man-made mine.
+Mine subsidence insurance is a niche insurance policy covering damage to your home caused by a movement of land triggered by a man-made mine.
 Millions of homes in the U.S. are built over abandoned mines, and if your home is vulnerable to land shifts caused by these mines, the damage may not be covered by your standard homeowners insurance policy.

-Abandoned mines can have a variety of damaging effects on the integrity of the land located directly above the mines or even in the mines' surrounding area.
-A collapse of pillars supporting a mine roof can result in so-called sag or trough subsidence, the most common type of subsidence, in which a depression of the ground can spread over several acres.
+Abandoned mines can have a variety of damaging effects on the integrity of the land located directly above the mines, or even in the mines' surrounding area.
+A collapse of pillars supporting a mine roof can result in so-called sag or trough subsidence, the most common type of subsidence, in which a depression in the ground can spread over several acres.
 A sinking or collapsing mine can also result in pit or sinkhole subsidence, which creates a hole in the ground after a mine roof collapses.

 Importantly, mine subsidence only refers to movements in the ground caused by man-made structures.
 If lateral or vertical ground movement is caused by an earthquake, landslides, soil erosion or some other natural phenomenon, this is not considered mine subsidence.

-If you live above or near an abandoned mine, it's important to buy mine subsidence insurance coverage, as a standard homeowners insurance policy will generally exclude damage caused by this event.
+If you live above or near an abandoned mine, it's important to buy mine subsidence insurance coverage, as a standard homeowners insurance policy generally excludes damage caused by this event.

-Mine subsidence insurance is generally only offered in the states most at risk for the peril.
-In other words, those states with a notable number of properties established over abandoned mines.
+Mine subsidence insurance is generally only offered in the states most at risk for the peril — in other words, those states with a notable number of properties established over abandoned mines.
 These states include Colorado, Illinois, Indiana, Kentucky, Ohio, Pennsylvania, West Virginia and Wyoming.

 Given the localized nature of this risk, coverage is usually offered by state governments or by private insurers that are mandated by the state to provide coverage.
-Mine subsidence coverage can vary by state, but those policies provided in Pennsylvania provide a useful example.
+Mine subsidence coverage may vary by state, but policies provided in Pennsylvania provide a useful example.

-- Policy limits: Coverage limits range from $5,000 to $500,000.
+- Policy limits: coverage limits range from $5,000 to $500,000.

-- Cost: Annual premiums are approximately $50 per $100,000 of insurance coverage.
+- Cost: annual premiums are approximately $50 per $100,000 of insurance coverage.

 As a contrasting example, in Illinois, another state with widespread mine subsidence, the state government does not itself offer mine subsidence insurance.
 Instead, it mandates that property insurance companies in the state automatically include the coverage in their policies in 34 at-risk counties (out of the state's total 102 counties).
 Insured customers who don't want the coverage in their policies have to reject it in writing.

 This advice is applicable to regions of the country at a lower risk for mine subsidence, too.
 If you live somewhere that doesn't sponsor or mandate the insurance, but you still feel your home is at risk for subsidence-related damage, you should contact your homeowners insurance company to see if coverage is available.

-You will only need mine subsidence insurance if your home is near an underground mine, which you may be able to check online or from local sources, depending on your location.
+You only need mine subsidence insurance if your home is near an underground mine, which you may be able to check online or from local sources, depending on your location.
 Some states, such as Illinois, Indiana and Pennsylvania, have online maps that allow you to search for your address and determine whether a mine is in your area.

 In some cases, your homeowners insurance policy may already include mine subsidence coverage because of state requirements.
 For example, Illinois and Ohio require property insurers to automatically include the coverage in their policies in the states' most at-risk counties for mine subsidence.

 For example, mine subsidence insurance in Indiana may cost as much as $138 for $200,000 in coverage.
 On the other hand, if you live in a county in Ohio where mine subsidence insurance is a mandatory component of property insurance policies, then you will pay only $1 per year for coverage.
 Even in Ohio counties where coverage is optional, premiums are only $5 per year.

 Annual mine subsidence insurance cost

-|Colorado||$35 (with a $200 inspection fee)|
+|Colorado||$35 (plus a $200 inspection fee)|

 |Ohio||$1 ($5 in optional counties)|

-Annual premium is for a mine subsidence insurance policy with a $200,000 limit
+Annual premium is for a mine subsidence insurance policy with a $200,000 limit.